BhumitArora/Finetuned_MediBot/README.md

 ### Training & Logging:
 - Log training metrics to W&B and save outputs.

+## 📌 Notes
+- Training is limited to 500 examples and 60 steps for quick prototyping.

+- Make sure your GPU supports BF16 for better numerical stability (like T4).

+- Use wandb to track training stats in real-time.

+- Training took around 35 minutes.

+- Used Kaggle T4 GPUs for this task.

 ## 🛠️ Dependencies

 Install required packages using: